batect/batect/docs/config/Containers.md

 ## `environment`
 List of environment variables (in `name: value` format) for the container.

+Values that are YAML booleans or numbers should be wrapped in double quotes.

 Prior to v0.21, environment variables were required to be supplied in `name=value` format.

 ### Environment variable substitution